-The CTLCV Education Fund today released a comprehensive transportation guide for Connecticut.
-In an easy-to-read format, the guide is a call to action that promotes a vision for an efficient 21st Century transportation system.
-The guide serves as a roadmap for the public, legislators and policy makers to build a better statewide transportation system that helps Connecticut economically, while respecting natural resources and sense of place.
+In 2012 the CTLCV Education Fund released a comprehensive transportation guide for Connecticut.
+This guide is a call to action that promoted a vision for an efficient 21st Century transportation system.
+It served as a roadmap for the public, legislators and policy makers to build a better statewide transportation system to help Connecticut economically, while respecting natural resources and sense of place.

 Transportation is a top priority for the state and the region.
 In 2012, he Coalition of Northeastern Governors (CONEG) named Governor.
 Dannel P. Malloy its lead governor for transportation.
 Malloy served as the chief coordinator to advocate and advance transportation policy initiatives for CONEG.

 CTLCVEF produced this guide to spell out the benefits and options available for creating a better transportation system for the environment, the economy, and public health.
 It gives context to investment issues such as Amtrak’s new $150 billion high speed rail proposal.
 Lessons from other states are also highlighted.